Hair fall/ khalitya

 Genesis Of Hair/Kesh

 • In Ayurveda before the development of placental circulation garbh poshan is done by Lomakoopa.
-In modern science, there is a small Hair developed in a fetus.
-It’s called ‘lanugo’.
-As per modern science, there is no relation between lanugo in fetal circulation.
+In modern science there is a small Hair developed on foetus.
+It’s called ‘lenugo’.
+As per modern science there is no relation of lenugo in foetal circulation.

-• According to Charak the Kesho Patti Kal in a fetus is at the seventh month of gestational age.
+• According to Charak the Keshotpatti kal in foetus is at seventh month during gestational age.
 (Ch.
 Sa.
 8/32).
 While according to Vagbhatta it is six months (A.S.
 Sa.
 2/24).

 KESHA IN RELATION TO PRAKRUTI

-The nature of Kesha has been related to different types of Prakruti of persons which are described hereunder in each major Prakruti Sara.
+The nature of Kesha has been related to different types of Prakruti of persons which are described hereunder each major Prakruti & Sara.

 Protective aspect

-• Hair is to protect against heat loss.
+• Hair is to provide protection against heat loss.

-• It traps air adjacent to the skin and thus it provides an invisible insulating layer.
+• It traps air adjacent to skin and thus it provides an invisible insulating layer.

 • Its fiber may also increase the surface area for faster evaporation of sweat from neighboring apocrine glands.